-Our business and affairs are managed under the direction of our Board, which is composed of nine directors.
+Our business and affairs are managed under the direction of our Board, which is composed of eight directors.
 Our amended and restated certificate of incorporation provides that the authorized number of directors may be changed only by resolution of our Board.
 Our amended and restated certificate of incorporation also provides that our Board will be divided into three classes of directors, with the classes as nearly equal in number as possible.
 At each annual meeting of shareholders, a class of directors will be elected for a three-year term to succeed the class whose term is then expiring.

-The following table sets forth the director class, name, age as of March 30, 2023, and other information for each member of our Board:
+The following table sets forth the director class, name, age as of April 15, 2024, and other information for each member of our Board:

 Name Class Age Position Director Since Current Term Expires Expiration of Term For Which Nominated

-Simon Beard II 38 Director 2021 2023 2026

-Wesley Bryett II 41 Director 2021 2023 2026

-Sourav Ghosh II 46 Director 2022 2023 2026

-Kelly Thompson II 53 Director 2021 2023 2026

-Myles McCormick III 51 Director 2021 2024
+Myles McCormick III 52 Director 2021 2024 2027

-Jill Ramsey III 50 Director 2021 2024
+Jill Ramsey III 51 Director 2021 2024 2027

-Christopher Dean I 49 Chair of the Board 2021 2025
+Christopher Dean I 50 Chair of the Board 2021 2025

-Ilene Eskenazi I 51 Director 2021 2025
+Ilene Eskenazi I 52 Director 2021 2025

-Matthew Hamilton I 39 Director 2021 2025
+Matthew Hamilton I 40 Director 2021 2025

+Wesley Bryett II 42 Director 2021 2026

+Sourav Ghosh II 47 Director 2021 2026

+Kelly Thompson II 54 Director 2021 2026

 The Board believes that in order to effectively guide us to long-term sustainable, dependable performance, it should be composed of individuals with sophistication and experience in the many disciplines that impact our business.
-In order to best serve our shareholders, our Board seeks to, as a whole, be competent in key corporate disciplines, including risk management, crisis management, leadership, regulatory issues, reputational issues, accounting and financial acumen, business judgment, governance, social responsibility, strategy and strategic planning.
+In order to best serve our shareholders, our Board seeks to, as a whole, have strong experience in key corporate disciplines, including, but not limited to, risk management, crisis management, leadership, regulatory issues, reputational issues, accounting and financial acumen, business judgment, governance, social responsibility, strategy and strategic planning.
 Additionally, we desire that the Board have specific knowledge related to our business, such as expertise in eCommerce, retail and the business of fashion.
-The Nominating and Corporate Governance Committee (the "Nominating Committee") believes that all directors must, at a minimum, meet the criteria set forth in the Company's Code of Ethics and the Corporate Governance Guidelines, which specify, among other things, that the Nominating Committee will consider criteria such as independence, diversity, age, skills and experience in the context of the needs of the Board.
+In determining whether to nominate or appoint a director to the Board, pursuant to the Company's Code of Ethics and the Company's Corporate Governance Guidelines, the Nominating and Corporate Governance Committee of the Board (the "Nominating Committee") considers, among other criteria, independence, diversity, age, skills and experience in the context of the needs of the Board.
 The Nominating Committee also will consider a combination of factors for each director, including (a) the nominee's ability to represent all shareholders without a conflict of interest, (b) the nominee's ability to work in and promote a productive environment, (c) whether the nominee has sufficient time and willingness to fulfill the substantial duties and responsibilities of a director, (d) whether the nominee has demonstrated the high level of character, ethics and integrity expected by the Company, (e) whether the nominee possesses the broad professional and leadership experience and skills necessary to effectively respond to the complex issues encountered by a publicly traded company, (f) the nominee's ability to apply sound and independent business judgment and (g) the diverse attributes of the nominee, such as differences in background, qualifications and personal characteristics.